 One large egg contains Vitamin A, which is particularly important for eye health, Vitamin B12, Vitamin B2 and Vitamin B5.
 It contains the minerals phosphorus, iron and selenium, and a whopping 6g of protein.
 Eggs are a complete source of protein, meaning it contains all the amino acids required by the body to utilise this macronutrient to support structure and repair.
 Eggs are the real superfood.

-Can I just add - you should ALWAYS try and buy free range, (actual free range though.
-Feel free to look into where your eggs are coming from, don't always trust what it says on the label), pasture raised and grass fed chicken eggs.
+Can I just add - you should always TRY and buy free range, (actual free range though.
+Feel free to look into where your eggs are coming from, don't always trust what it says on the label), and grass fed chicken eggs.
 Conventional eggs are sometimes treated with antibiotics and/or hormones depending which country you're from and the chickens never see the sun.
 Pasture raised, free range organic eggs contain 2 x more of the nutrients available in their eggs, as well as 3 x more Omega 3 Essential Fatty Acids.

 NUMBER TWO: SALMON

 Apart from the fact that the first bite of tender, warm, well cooked, spiced and herbed salmon is like your first sip of coffee in the morning or the warm sun on your face, the nutritive content of its pink bits is definitely something to boast about.